brendano/ark-tweet-nlp/docs/annot_guidelines.md

 * 37935252550860800 up for grabs
 * 38756380194254849 All-star Weekend (^ ^ or N N?)
 * 41198546862616576 Trueshit (! or N?)
-* 43341785887543296 "It kinda feels like a junk food kinda day." - second _kinda_ is really _kind of_
+* 43341785887543296 "It kinda feels like a junk food kinda day." - different senses of _kinda_! first one is a hedge; second one is really _kind of_ (like _type of_).
-  - tagged as G
+  - first tagged as R, second tagged as G
 * 49149970200272896 "Xbox Kinect FAIL"
   - FAIL as N (because it would be _spectacular FAIL_, not _*spectacularly FAIL_)
 * 49559011401531392 "SHM" = shower, hair, makeup